ReinishaSarojini/Computational-Intelligence-Lab/README.md

 1. Can create a graph model.
 2. Visualize graph model using adjacency list and adjacency matrix.
 3. Can add and delete the nodes as well as the edges.

+##2.AStarSearch.py
+###Description
+This file contains the implementation of A* search which is a popular example of informed search

+###Functionalities
+1.Can create a graph model
+2.Read straight line distance input from file.
+3.Can add and delete the nodes as well as the edges.
+4.Can perform A* search